Get-Into-Web3/6-days-of-solidity/README.md

     In this way will be replacing all increment and decremnt operation with add() and sub() function.

   CHAPTER 11 & 12: SafeMath Part 3,SafeMath Part 4

+    We Use the library SafeMath for uint which uint256 to prevent from overflow and underflow.
+    But we also have uint16,uint32 data types so we have to make two mre safemath library for this data type as Well.

+    Then We just replace all the increment and decrement operation with add() and sub() functions.

   CHAPTER 13: Comments

+    In Programming Comments play an vital role.It Nourish the Code also make it more readable.

+    Single Line Comment:->  We use two slash which is // Multilen Comment:-> We use this /*   */

   END.................................................................